Bodo-inc/Bodo-examples/streamlit/README.md

 ```

 You should now be able to open up the app in a browser window and see the output for yourself.
+Note that it will take roughly
+around one and a half minute for the Pandas output to show up, and including compilation time, and following that, less than a minute for for
+the Bodo output and visualization to show up.

 ![Pandas vs Bodo execution time](pd_vs_Bodo.png)